 Specifically, graph tech defines relationships and contexts between data elements, storing those relationships themselves in a graph as data.
 Indeed, knowledge graph tech is well suited for supporting and documenting data interoperability.
 This is because this type of technology can support both standards development and for implementation.
 For instance with supply chains, knowledge graph tech can support anything from smart contracts, international ecommerce, and the Internet of Things (IoT).
 Coupled with AI, knowledge graphs can greatly facilitate the exchange of meaningful data using autonomous AI agents.

 An increasingly critical component of data interoperability is to have trust in who or what is the source of data.
-Further for data owners, digital identity tech is increasingly key so that they know who and what is accessing their data.
-Of course, one reason for this need for trusted interoperability is to comply with regulations and to protect organizations from bad actors such as hackers.
+For that reason data owners are increasingly turning to digital identity tech.
+This is because they need to know who and what is accessing their data.
+At the same time, another reason for this need for trusted interoperability is to comply with regulations.
+Further, there is the need to protect organizations from bad actors such as hackers.

-However, another reason for trusted interoperability requirements is that there is an increasing need for businesses to share and receive data with more and more systems.
-What’s more, non-traditional systems such as AI agents and Internet of Things (IoT) devices are beginning to share and consume an astronomical amount of data.
+Moreover, in this age of digitalzation there is now an increasing need for trusted data interoperability.
+This is because businesses now need to share and receive data with more and more systems.
+What’s more, non-traditional systems such as AI agents and Internet of Things (IoT) devices are beginning to need digital credentials for sharing data.
 Thus, there is an increasing need to leverage digital identity technologies.
-To gain a better understanding of the importance of digital identity tech, below is a comprehensive definition of what a digital identity is and what it encompasses.
+To gain a better understanding of the importance of digital identity tech, below is a definition of what a digital identity is and what it encompasses.

 Definition of Digital Identity